rjc123/robincarswell.com/content/posts/reasons-why-youre-single.md

 *Note: This post is an edit of [a Medium post that showed up in my inbox](https://syarifahrasul.medium.com/reasons-you-re-single-despite-being-a-hottie-f3e7d2ccf910).*

-**I've been told it's probably a good idea to read the original Medium article first.**
+Before reading this edit, **I've been told it's probably a good idea to read the original Medium article.**

+I'm not actually sure what plagiarising this accomplished, but the parallel definitely shows up in a lot of the psychological research I've done while working on [JOBZ](https://getjobz.co).
+There's a lot to be said for being a singleton-freelancer...but after a while enjoying the freedom of the market, most people in that space are looking for a good and stable career to help them get the best from their skills.

+The job search: it's a heavy psychological challenge.

 --------